RILAB/rilab.github.io/markdown/rehab.md

 ## 2016
 #### April 2016
+##### Friday April 22 2016
+Sanjak et al. 2016 [link to manuscript on Slack](https://rilab.slack.com/files/jri/F10TG26GP/sanjak2016_genemodels_popgrowth.pdf) The Genetic Architecture of a Complex Trait is more Sensitive to Genetic Model than Population Growth
 ##### Friday April 15 2016
 Novikova et al. manuscript (see \#papers channel on slack for pdf)